Opera Cake

 Coffee Syrup

-• The use of gelatin prevents coffee syrup from oozing out from Joconde biscuit.
-It remains optional though.
-Soak gelatin in cold water to soften; drain and set aside.
-Bring water, espresso and sugar to a boil.
-Remove from heat and add gelatin.
-Add Nescafe or coffee extract to taste.
-Use coffee syrup at room temperature, or lukewarm.
+- The use of gelatin prevents coffee syrup from seeping out of the Joconde biscuit, though it is optional.
+To use it, soak the gelatin in cold water to soften, then drain and set aside.
+Bring water, espresso, and sugar to a boil.
+Remove from heat and add the softened gelatin.
+Add Nescafé or coffee extract to taste.
+The syrup should be used at room temperature or lukewarm.

 Coffee Flavored French Buttercream

-• With the whisk attachment, begin to whip crème Anglaise on medium speed allowing the mixture to cool to 82ºF/28-30ºC.
-Then add the cubed and cooled butter gradually to the tempered custard.
+- With the whisk attachment, whip the crème anglaise on medium speed.
+Continue whipping until the mixture cools to 82°F (28-30°C).
+Then, gradually add the cubed, cooled butter to the cooled custard.

 Opera Ganache